1878 Gallery

 Almost certain superfluity

 Almost certain superfluity is an exhibition of Roberto Jackson Harrington’s sculptural and collage works that exploit the idea of potential through the manipulation of found mass-manufactured objects.
-Working under the pseudo-brand Taller de Harrington, his work mimics the presentations of high-end luxury retail objects released as collections.
+Working through the brand Taller de Harrington, his work reconsiders the presentations of high-end luxury retail objects released as collections..
 Paired with two-dimensional works that further polish and amplify their synthetic origins, Harrington leads the viewer to believe that the art somehow “works” or performs some kinetic function or illustrates a scheme of some unknown contraption.
 However, the arrangements do nothing, merely acting as a stimulus or catalyst.
 The works suggests a situation, or an action, that compels the viewer to respond and project their own ideas of how these works function.

 www.robertjacksonharrington.com